 Myth 10: I cannot make lump sum investment in a fund where my SIP is running

 Truth: As we stated earlier it’s a good idea to top up SIP investment with lump sum investment when market is low and you have money.
 You can use the same SIP folio number for lump-sum investment.

 Myth 11: For taxation purpose the start date of SIP is used to determine investment period

 Truth: each investment of SIP is considered as fresh investment for taxation purpose.
 We have covered taxation of SIP in details in one of our post.

 Truth: ELSS Funds or Tax Saving mutual funds have lock-in for 3 years.
-When you do SIP in ELSS, each installment has to be locked-in for 3 years.
+When you do SIP in ELSS, each instalment has to be locked-in for 3 years.

 Truth: Most people think that SIP is for small investors.
-Unfortunately this is not the truth as most mutual funds DO not have an upper limit for SIP installment.
+Unfortunately this is not the truth as most mutual funds DO not have an upper limit for SIP instalment.
 So if you want you can start a monthly SIP of Rs 5 or 10 Lakhs.
-However there is a minimum amount for SIP installment which usually varies between Rs 500 to Rs 5,000 per month.
+However there is a minimum amount for SIP instalment which usually varies between Rs 500 to Rs 5,000 per month.

 Truth: ICICI Prudential have a ULIP in the name gSIP (Guaranteed Savings Insurance Plan).
 This is to encash on the popularity of SIP in mutual funds.
 Also agents from LIC and other insurance frauds started similar products.
 So be careful when you look the word SIP!